JotaDF/moodle-availability_game/README.md

 Features
 --------

-- Restrict access to users with a level greater than or equal to level X..
+- Restrict access to users with a level greater than or equal to a certain level.

 Requirements
 ------------